Azure-Samples/mlops-enterprise-template/README.md

 ### 6. Review

-Any change required to training code can be made to file [train.py](https://github.com/Azure-Samples/mlops-enterprise-template/blob/main/code/train/train.py).
-Updating this file will trigger workflow [train_model.yml](/.github/workflows/train_model.yml) which will train the model using updated training code.
+Any change to training file [train.py](https://github.com/Azure-Samples/mlops-enterprise-template/blob/main/code/train/train.py) will trigger workflow [train_model.yml](/.github/workflows/train_model.yml) and train the model using updated training code.
-After this training completes workflow (/.github/workflows/deploy_model.yml ) and will deploy model to azure kubernetes.
+After this training completes [deploy_model.yml](/.github/workflows/deploy_model.yml ) will automatically be triggered and deploy model to the AKS instance.

 The log outputs of this workflow [deploy_model.yml](/.github/workflows/deploy_model.yml ) run will provide URLs for you to get the service endpoints deployed on kubernetes.

 ### 7. Next Steps: Add Storage Triggers

-Now you can start modifying the code in the <a href="/code">`code` folder</a>, so that your model and not the provided sample model gets trained on Azure.
-Where required, modify the environment yaml so that the training and deployment environments will have the correct packages installed in the conda environment for your training and deployment.
-Upon pushing the changes, actions will kick off your training and deployment run.
-Check the actions tab to view if your actions have successfully run.
+As next steps, you can setup similar triggers on updates to [Azure Storage](https://azure.microsoft.com/en-gb/services/storage/) account.
+So, if you are using Azure Storage for storing your training data any update to the data will auto trigger the training on new data and will auto deploy the updated model too.

+You would need an Azure Storage account in the same resource group as above.
+To create a new storage account use [link](https://ms.portal.azure.com/#create/Microsoft.StorageAccount-ARM).

+Follow there two steps to enable triggerring of GitHub Workflows on Storage Account updates.
+- Remove comments in [deploy.core-infra.json](/infra/deploy.core-infra.json) (  [line 562](/infra/deploy.core-infra.json#L562) and [line 600](/infra/deploy.core-infra.json#L562)).
+- Update `STORAGE_ACCOUNT` variable in [setup.yml](/.github/workflows/setup.yml) with the Storage Name you created above.

+A commit to setup.yml will enable [train_model.yml](/.github/workflows/train_model.yml) to be executed on any change in Storage Account.

 # Documentation